himmAllRight/himmAllRight-source/resources/templates/md/posts/upgrading-network-to-ubiquiti.md

 </center>
 <div id="caption">The edgerouter-x (right) and an Ubiquity access point lite (right)</div>

-My original plan was to build a small pfsense box to use as a router, but after digging a little deeper and doing some research, I saw that the edgerouter should more than meet my needs and is a great start to the upgrade.
-I was always looking at the ubiquiti APs, and I'm hoping the edgerouter should pair rather seemlessly with it.
+My original plan was to build a small pfsense box to use as a router, but after digging a little deeper and doing some research, I saw that the edgerouter would more than meet my needs and is a great start to a network upgrade.
+For the wireless access point, I was always considering at the Ubiquiti UniFi ones, and I hoped the edgerouter would pair rather seemlessly with it.

-From what I've read, the edgerouter is a great router with an okay firewall, and pfsense is mostly a firewall that does routing.
+From what I've read, the edgerouter is a great router with an okay firewall, while pfsense is an amazing firewall that does routing.
 So, if I want to dig more into pfsense in the future, I still could by setting up a firewall box to place in front of the router.